Prawn Biryani with Saffron Biryani Mix

 - When the onions become soft, squeeze the lemon juice into the saucepan before cutting the lemon into slices and adding them as well.

-- Now add the ground turmeric, 2 red chillies and the spice mix that we prepared earlier.
+- Now add the salt and Biryani spice mix with saffron into it.
 Mix and cook them for 5 minutes.

 - Add prawns as well as parsley after letting some heat off.
 At this point, we only need the prawns to be completely coated with the sauce (it will be cooked later on along with the rice).

 - Take another pan and put some olive oil in it.
 Add some of the rice we cooked earlier in this pan and spread it evenly.
 Then add a small amount of the coated prawns along with the sauce on the rice.

 - The best way to cook it is by making different layers of rice and sauce.
 So, repeat the procedure by adding the rice layer and then by pouring the saffron-infused water and a layer of sauce over it.